sadiqmmm/clipboard-rails/README.md

 </button>
 ```

-## Add Tooltips + Highlight Animation With Clipboard.js on Button click using Bootstrap Tooltip
+## Add Tooltips + Highlight animation with Clipboard.js on button click using Bootstrap Tooltip

 ``` javascript